21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 ## Usage

 Superhero Analytics is designed for intuitive usage.
 Users can explore data through various tabs, each offering unique visualizations and filtering options.
 The interface includes a filter sidebar on the left, a toggle for switching between dark and light modes, and navigation tabs at the top.
+The visualizations are equipped with smooth animations and show additional information on hover.
 In the following, each tab is described in detail.

 ### 1. Attributes
 - **Description**: Visualizes attributes (e.g., intelligence, strength) in a bar chart.